28 August 2003

 Essence: basic nature, nature, essential quality, core, gist, pith, sum and substance, spirit, basis

 Of course, the Independent doesn’t even attempt to answer this question.
-What we get is the following,
+What we get instead is:

 “The very fact that he [Blair] was shocked into calling this inquiry, however, and the fact that he immediately agreed to give evidence in person, signify a greater failure.”